pacargile/MINESweeper/README.md

 * numpy
 * scipy
+* h5py
 * dynesty

 * torch
-* h5py

-All of these modules can be installed using pip except torch.
+All of these modules can be installed using a simple pip install [package] except torch.
 See PyTorch website for installation instructions.

 Installation
 ------